lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

 .. figure:: ./_static/atqueue-resume.png
     :name: fig-atqueue-resume

-    ATQueue view on LOVE with the ScriptQueue paused, indicating the "resume" buttom.
+    ATQueue view on LOVE with the ScriptQueue paused, indicating the "resume" button.

 In some cases, the a Script might fail because one or more components involved in its execution went to ``FAULT``.
 This happens, for instance, when the ATMCS goes to ``FAULT`` due to motor slippage, which also causes the ATPtg to go to ``FAULT``.